bhopals/java-script-algorithms-and-data-structures-masterclass/05-Problem-Solving-Patterns.md

 - EXAMPLE

   - QUESTION:
   - Write a function called `sumZero` which accepts a sorted array of integers.
 The function should find the first pair where the SUM is ZERO (0).
-Return an array that includes both values that SUM to ZERO or UNDFINED if a pair does not exist.
+Return an array that includes both values that SUM to ZERO or UNDEFINED if a pair does not exist.

     ```
      sumZero([-3, -2, -1, 0, 1, 2, 3]) // undefined